 Belly dancing in several locations internationally the last few months have been such a wonderful learning experience.
 Most recently I went to Germany to compete and perform at Belly Dancer of the World.
+Feel free to watch my winning performance on my VIDEOS page here on my site.
 As a Belly Dancer, here are a few random things to know when Belly Dancing in Germany…

 1. Train is the best and cheapest way to get to the festival location.
 You only need to walk 2 blocks from the station and you will be there.
 They come around every 15-20 minutes so make sure to ask for times in advance.